xactuary/Amazon_Vine_Analysis/README.md

 ##  SUMMARY

 The purpose of this project is to analyze Amazon review data through their Vine program.
-The Vine program allows manufacturers and publishers to receive reviews of their products and then pay a small fee to Amazon to provide these reviews to the Vine members.
+The Vine program allows manufacturers and publishers to receive reviews of their products.
+These manufacturers and publishers provide products to Vine members and then pay a small fee to Amazon to receive these reviews from Vine members.
 The Vine members are required to provide a review.

 ### Background